On fundamental aspects of quantum extreme learning machines: Fourier decomposition analysis

-We provide a contrived example that a QELM can provably achieve an exponential quantum advantage over any classical model.
-Our example is heavily based on Ref.~\cite{liu2021rigorous} where the authors prove an advantage of a quantum kernel method to solve a particular classification task.
-The core argument here is to start with a trivial data space, where two classes are linearly separable $\XC_{\rm trivial}$, and then map this data to a non-trivial space using a feature map based on the discrete log problem i.e., $\Phi_{\rm discrete}: \XC_{\rm trivial} \rightarrow \XC_{\rm complex}$.
-In this new space, the two classes appear to be random and training data is drawn from this space.
+We provide a contrived example that a QELM can provably achieve an exponential quantum advantage over any classical model, {assuming the widely believed classical hardness of the discrete logarithm problem (DLP).} Our example is heavily based on Ref.~\cite{liu2021rigorous} where the authors prove an advantage of a quantum kernel method to solve a particular classification task. {Here, we consider an original discrete input space $\XC = \{1, 2, ..., p \}$ with a large prime number $p$ and the bits required to represent the prime number $n = \log_2(p)$.
+Given some integer $g$, it is a widely believed conjecture that $\phi_{\rm log}(\xv) = \log_g(\xv)$ cannot be computed efficiently (in $n$) with classical computers~\cite{odlyzko2000discrete}.
+Indeed, this is the core argument to show the learning advantage.
+That is, we consider the classification task where the input data $\xv$ in the original space $\XC_{\rm origin}$ appear to be randomly labelled but, after taking the logarithm function, they are linearly separated in this log space i.e., $\XC_{\rm log} = \{\phi_{\rm log}(\xv) = \log_g(\xv) \; ; \; \forall \xv \in \XC_{\rm origin} \}$.
+More precisely, given some $s \in \XC_{\rm random}$, the labels $y$ can be expressed as

-To solve this problem, one simply needs to design a map to undo this first feature map.
-However, since the discrete log problem is closely related to prime factorization and strongly believed to be classically inefficient, there exists no classical feature map and in turn no classical model capable of solving this classification task efficiently.
-On the other hand, quantum computers are well known to excel at this kind of problem and are widely believed to be able to solve the discrete log problem exponentially faster than classical computers.
-By carefully designing a data embedding based on Shor’s algorithm $U_{\rm shor}(\vec{x})$, the effect of the first feature map can be undone resulting in the original trivial data space.
-More precisely, in the context of quantum kernel methods, there exist classically-hard model predictions of the form
+Ref.~\cite{liu2021rigorous} rigorously shows that the classical hardness of solving DLP also implies the hardness of solving this learning problem.
+On the other hand, quantum computers are well known to solve DLP (i.e., computing $\log_g(\xv)$) using Shor's algorithm~\cite{shor1994algorithms}, which is translated to solve this learning task.
+Particularly, there exist a quantum kernel-based model to solve the learning task with the model predictions of the form~\cite{liu2021rigorous} }